Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/01/de-mystifying-linq.md

 }
 ```

-This method gives the concept a name and can be re-used (for example to get a count, and later to filter).
+This method gives the concept a name and can be re-used (for example, to get a count and later to filter).

 Our test code is now more readable.